 What if I get bored while I’m in the hospital?

-You probably will be on your way home before you know it—in less than 4 hours, but if you think you might get bored while you are waiting, you can bring music to listen to just in case.
+You probably will be on your way home before you know it—in less than 4 hours, but if you think you might get bored while you are waiting, you can bring your phone or tablet, or music to listen to just in case.

 What should I do about the school work I’ll miss?